Open Water Chicago

 Swimming in Lake Michigan can be dangerous, exposing participants to many risks and hazards, some of which are inherent in the very nature of the sport itself, others which result from human error and negligence on the part of the persons involved.

-By agreeing to voluntarily participate in any of our swim meetups, Open Water Chicago assumes that you understand and agree to the following conditions:
+In order to participate in any of our swim meetups you will need to complete a swim waiver to verify that you understand and agree to the following conditions:

 1) You fully recognize and accept the risks and potential dangers to which you may be exposed by engaging in this type of activity.
 These include – but are not limited to – drowning, hypothermia, serious personal injury, or even damage or loss to personal property.